flectra-hq/documentation-user/crm/performance/turnover.rst

 Configure your kanban stages
 ============================

-By default, Odoo Kanban view has four stages: New, Qualified, Proposition, Won.
+By default, Flectra Kanban view has four stages: New, Qualified, Proposition, Won.
 Respectively with a 10, 30, 70 and 100% probability of success.
 You can add stages as well as edit them.
 By refining default probability of success for your business on stages, you can make your